maikszusevics/IT-Security-Support-Bootcamp/Cybersecurity/Threats-and-Mitigation.md

 ---

-## Mitigation Strategies per Threat Type
+## Mitigation Strategies per Attacker Type

 Security mitigation involves a combination of **preventive**, **detective**, and **responsive** controls.
 Below is a breakdown of recommended mitigations for each threat type: